Download Report

 - SL10 - Rice Bowl Area

-Livelihood Zone Map illustrates the country by zone, showing areas where people generally have the same options for obtaining food and income and engaging in trade.
+Livelihood Zone Maps illustrate the country by zone, showing areas where people generally have the same options for obtaining food and income and engaging in trade.
+Livelihood zones are influenced by natural resource endowments and agroclimatic conditions, as well as including comparable access to markets.